Owen-Cochell/Tic-Tac-Toe/README.md

 Windows users can install it [here](https://www.python.org/downloads/release/python-371/).

+# Usage

+1. Keep the 'tictac.py' file in the same working directory as your script

+2. Import the 'tictac.py' file, like so:

+> from tictac import *

+3. When you are ready to start a game, call the 'ticStart()' method in your code(no parameters), like so:

+> ticStart()

+# Other Info

-This script uses no 3rd party modules, and it uses the terminal to display information.
-This means that their is no extra configuration necessary, just download and go!
+This script has no third-party modules, and it uses the terminal to display information.
+This means that there is no extra configuration necessary, just download and go!

 In this script, the player will be put up against a computer.
 It uses a incredibly simple algorithm to determine what moves to make next.